yiisoft/docs/guide/en/start/forms.md

 }
 ```

-We render the value of CSRF token as a hidden input to ensure that the request originates from the form page and not
+You render the value of CSRF token as a hidden input to ensure that the request originates from the form page and not
 from another website.
 It will be submitted along with POST form data.
 Omitting it would result in
 [HTTP response code 422](https://tools.ietf.org/html/rfc4918#section-11.2).

-In order to turn on the CSRF protection we need to add `CsrfMiddleware` to `config/web/application.php`:
+To turn on the CSRF protection, you need to add `CsrfMiddleware` to `config/web/application.php`:

 ```php
 <?php